 Kayak seats are designed with this in mind, so they typically feature more padding and better lumbar support than canoe seats.

-One very cool thing about canoes, though: you can actually sleep in them!
+One very cool thing about canoes, though: you can actually sleep in them, when you go canoe camping.
 All you have to do is remove the central crossbars, and you’ve got enough space to stretch out—even if you’re carrying a lot of gear.

 Our friends over at Adventures in Reach have a nifty video on how to sleep in your canoe.